Request a Quote

 What are the benefits of a centralized mail delivery system to 4C mailbox units?

-Whether it is a single-family subdivision or multifamily or office complex, 4C centralized mail delivery improves mail delivery services.
+Whether it is a single-family subdivision, multifamily community, or office complex, 4C centralized mail delivery improves mail delivery services.
 Mail is delivered to a convenient central location.
-USPS mail carriers are able to make multiple deliveries with just one stop, which results in faster service, lower fuel consumption, and lower carbon emissions.
+USPS mail carriers can make multiple deliveries with just one stop, which results in faster service, lower fuel consumption, and lower carbon emissions.

 Can 4C mailboxes be used as a centralized mail delivery system?